Build-Week-Essentialism-2/Objective-and-Assets/IceBreaker.md

 - Where would you go?
 * Roman - To the Future
 * Samir - To the Past
-* William - Fututre
+* Elijah - future
 - If backward, to which time period?
 Why?
+* Elijah - n/a
 * Roman - I would go to the Future
 * Samir - I would go to different important historical periods.
-* William - Renaissance for the music
 - If there was a person you could go back in time and meet, who would it be, and why?
+* Elijah - Nikolai Tesla
 * Roman - Tesla
 * Samir - Isaac Newton
-* William - Einstein
 - Would you just want to visit and come back, or would you stay?"
+* Elijah - come back
 * Roman - Round Trip
 * Samir - Round trip
-* William - Round Trip